iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 **Why**

-1. PD changes local staticstics without affecting the global statistics.
+1. PD changes local statistics without affecting the global statistics.
 Adversarial examples rely on specific activations; PD changes that but not enough to change overall image category.

-2. Most attacks are agnostic to presence of semantic objects in the image; by picking more pixels outside the regions-of-interest we increase likelihood of destroying the adversarial pertubation but not much of the content.
+2. Most attacks are agnostic to the presence of semantic objects in the image; by picking more pixels outside the regions-of-interest we increase the likelihood of destroying the adversarial perturbation but not much of the content.

 3. Classifiers are trained on images without such (PD) noises.
 We can smoothen the impact of such noise by denoising, for which we found out that BayesShrink on DWT works best.